Weed law in Thailand: what changes in 2025 for consumption, cultivation, sale, and export

 Sanctions under the new weed law in Thailand

-Sanctions of non-compliance fall under the supervision of several agencies; namely, the Ministry of Public Health (MOPH), the DTAM, the Royal Thai Police, and The Office of the Narcotics Control Board (ONCB).
-These are the bodies that are authorized to undertake regular inspections, investigate complaints about violations of the rules, and bring administrative or criminal actions against both individuals and companies.
+Several agencies oversee sanctions for non-compliance, including the Ministry of Public Health (MOPH), the Department of Thai Traditional and Alternative Medicine (DTAM), the Royal Thai Police, and the Office of the Narcotics Control Board (ONCB).
+These authorities conduct regular inspections, investigate alleged violations, and initiate administrative or criminal proceedings against individuals and companies.

-Failure to comply with reporting, licensing, or advertising obligations may also result in administrative penalties.
-The authorities maintain a register of violators, and repetitive offenses may lead to blacklisting and permanent exclusion from cannabis-related activities in Thailand.
+Authorities may also impose administrative penalties when operators fail to comply with reporting, licensing, or advertising obligations.
+They maintain a register of violators, and repeated offences may lead to blacklisting and permanent exclusion from cannabis-related activities in Thailand.

 Conclusion

-The reform of the weed law in Thailand in 2025 marks a deliberate and structured return to a regime that prioritizes public health and legal certainty.
-The new law tightly restricts legal cannabis consumption to verified medical patients, and creates substantial provisions to regulate cultivation, distribution, and foreign exchange.
-The government has clearly rejected the path of recreational liberalization, favoring instead a model grounded in accountability, traceability, and clinical oversight.
+The 2025 reform of Thailand’s cannabis law marks a deliberate and structured return to a regime that prioritises public health and legal certainty.
+The law strictly limits legal cannabis use to verified medical patients and sets out extensive rules governing cultivation, distribution, and cross-border trade.
+Through this reform, the government has clearly rejected recreational liberalisation and adopted a model based on accountability, traceability, and clinical oversight.

-Compliance with this new legal framework is not optional.
-Individuals and businesses must ensure that they fully understand and adhere to the provisions of the Ministerial Announcement B.E.
+Compliance with this new legal framework is mandatory.
+Individuals and businesses must fully understand and comply with Ministerial Announcement B.E.
 2568 and related statutes.
-Legal counsel is strongly recommended for any actor involved in the cannabis supply chain, from cultivators and pharmaceutical companies to dispensaries and exporters.
-Failure to align with the law may result in severe legal consequences, including criminal prosecution.
+Legal counsel is strongly recommended for all participants in the cannabis supply chain, from cultivators and pharmaceutical companies to dispensaries and exporters.
+Any failure to comply may result in severe legal consequences, including criminal prosecution.

 FAQ